What is the AAPPL?

 What if my students have a problem during testing?

 Yes!
-To assure the integrity of the test and the test results, AAPPL Measure must be administered in a proctored environment.
+To assure the integrity of the test and the test results, the AAPPL must be administered in a proctored environment.
 When your LTI/ACTFL Testing account is established, you will be provided with the Proctoring Agreement, which is also available here.

 Please make sure, in advance of testing, and on the day of testing, that you will have access to local IT Support during testing.
 The vast majority of problems encountered relate to the computer's headphone and microphone settings, which is unrelated to AAPPL, and must be resolved on site.
 Please note that if you are using the Google Chrome browser, you must select "Allow" at the top of the page for the microphone to work.
 Please also see the "TECHNOLOGY" section, below.

 If you have any problems with AAPPL that you cannot resolve by closing the browser and logging the student back in to the test, for immediate assistance please call the AAPPL Help Desk at 800-486-8444 and press "1."
 Alternatively you may email email@example.com.
 Please include the name and login of the student who had a problem with the test, and a detailed description of the problem, so we can trace, and resolve it for you.